 First, for this apothecary cubby, I wipe it all down with a rubbing alcohol to remove adhesive residue and dirt.
 Did you know you can tell if a paint is oil or latex based by using rubbing alcohol?
 If you rub it with rubbing alcohol and it comes off, it is latex.

-Then, I use my Fan Brush to apply one coat of an antique white latex paint.
+Then, I use my paint brush to apply one coat of an antique white latex paint.
 I’m going to use this dark, faux wood, purple color as a base for my layering.

 Next, I use basic school glue applied in thick spots to make my next layer of paint crackle.
-You can also use a crackle medium, but in a pinch you can use this too.
+However, you can also use a crackle medium, but in a pinch you can use this too.
 Apply it to spots where typical time-worn wear would appear (corners, around knobs, etc.)

 The key is to apply it thick (but not too thick), and let it cure a bit.
-You can also use a heat gun or hair dryer to hasten this step.
+In addition, you can also use a heat gun or hair dryer to hasten this step.
 However, before the glue is completely dry, apply your next layer of paint brushing across the glue.
 Don’t go back and brush over and over again as this will disrupt the crackle.

 Again, I use my heat gun or hair dryer to make the crackles crack deep.
 You can see in my past posts the technique HERE.